Callback-Jack/MVVM_NewsApp/README.md

 This app is implemented with MVVM, it uses `Retrofit` to retrieve and search for news at newsapi.org, and stores favorite news in the database using `Room`.
 The pagination of the `Recycler View` is 5 articles at a time.
 The navigation between fragments is built with `Navigation Components`, and a slide-in-and-out animation is added.
 <p align="center"> <img src="/ScreenShots/breakingNews.png" width="200" alt="Breaking News ScreenShot" /> </p>
-Click on a item article to view it.
+Click on an item article to view it.
 <p align="center"> <img src="/ScreenShots/searchNews.png" width="200" alt="Search News ScreenShot" /> </p>
 Type in the search bar to search.
 <p align="center"> <img src="/ScreenShots/article.png" width="200" alt="Article ScreenShot" /> </p>